KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/GeneIntTextMining.md

-# Class: Text Mining Annotation about Gene-Gene Interaction (GeneIntTextMining)
+# Class: Gene-Gene Interaction Text Mining (GeneIntTextMining)

 _An association that represents a text mining annotation based on gene-gene interaction._